BrandenLaCour/My-Website/README.md

-My website that has been created usign React.js and Material Ui.
+My website that has been created using React.js and Material Ui.

 http://www.brandenlacour.com